What is Espresso Martini Cocktail and How to Make it

 3. Coffee Liqueur

-Coffee liqueurs, such as Kahlúa or Tia Maria, are typically used in Espresso Martini which adds a touch of sweetness and improves the coffee flavors.
+Traditionally, Coffee liqueurs, such as Kahlúa or Tia Maria, are used in Espresso Martini which adds a touch of sweetness and complements the flavors of coffee.

 The Coffee Liqueurs are made with a blend of rum, coffee beans, and vanilla which gives smooth and sweet flavors to the Martini drink.